 In other words, this is a low-risk business model, where an online store sells items to consumers, but the merchandise moves directly from the supplier to the end consumer without being stored or handled by the dropshipper.
 This may be the perfect option for businesses with limited capital to invest up-front and a low-risk tolerance.

 Small businesses may not have the capital to invest in manufacturing their own products.
 If that happens, they can find a private label manufacturer that will manufacture products under their brand name.
 This allows the retailer to design their products to their exact specifications without having to invest a lot of money in their own production.

 For instance, a hair salon wants to create its own branded line of shampoos and conditioners for its customers to buy and take home.
 The hair salon will not participate in the manufacturing process of its shampoos and conditioners.
 Instead, it will find a third-party private label manufacturer and pay to have them manufactured and delivered.

-Unlike private labeling, while labeling includes choosing a product that’s already successfully sold by another business, but can be customized with the seller’s package and label.
+Unlike private labeling, while labeling includes choosing a product that’s already being successfully sold by another business.
+However, it can be customized with the seller’s package and label.
 A white label manufacturer manufactures a generic item that can be customized with the seller’s package and label.

 This requires a customer to pay a recurring price at regular intervals for access to a product.
-Products like disposable items, supplements, kitchen supplies, and pet food require regular replenishment and, therefore, they have the potential for a subscription service.
+Products like disposable items, supplements, kitchen supplies, and pet food are constantly in demand.
+Therefore, they have the potential for a subscription service.

 Businesses that use the subscription model offer automatic, recurring orders of items that require regular replenishment.
 This offers convenience and peace of mind for the customer and a continuous income stream for the seller.